raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-activity.md

 ## Line-sensing robots

-Learn about how line sensors work, and how they are used in robotics.
+Learn about how line sensors work and how they are used in robotics.

 ![Illustration of a line sensor, the top on the left-hand side showing the potentiometer and the right-hand side showing the transmitter, receiver, and 3 pins labelled VCC, GND, and DO.](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/Illustration/36-3_4_TCRT_Sensor_Diagram.png)